Exploring Model Diagnostics

 To learn more about the standardized set of basic goodness-of-fit

-diagnostic plots available in ggcertara
+diagnostic plots available in ggcertara, explore the

 following vignette.